Esri/storymap-journal/README.md

 ## Introduction

 A Map Journal application can be created from [ArcGIS Online](http://arcgis.com), from the [Esri Story Maps website](http://storymaps.arcgis.com/) or from an [Portal for ArcGIS](http://www.esri.com/software/arcgis/arcgisserver/extensions/portal-for-arcgis) deployment.
-The Journal's data (narrative content and reference to the webmap will be stored) in a Web Application Item.
+The Journal's data are stored in a Web Application Item (this include the narrative content, reference to the webmap(s), pictures, videos and the settings).
 This repository provide the application source code for developers that wants to implement UI customization.
 See [FAQ](#deployment) for more details.